X

 For example, not everyone’s body temperature is exactly the same; what is considered ‘normal’, is actually between 36.1 and 37.8 degrees Celsius.
 Let’s say a trial needs participants whose temperature is at the higher end of the scale at 37.6 degrees and mine is normally lower at 36.8 degrees, I would not fall within the parameters and I would not be eligible to participate in the trial.

 The second health screen will also check for underlying conditions that could compromise both the volunteer and the trial results.
-Having regular health screenings at this depth of analysis might persuade you to pursue healthier lifestyle.
+Having regular health screenings at this depth of analysis might persuade you to pursue a healthier lifestyle.

 Money and Other Benefits